Kyle Allen (American football): 2014

 As a true freshman in 2014, Allen competed with Kenny Hill before the season for the starting quarterback position.
 Hill would win the job with Allen appearing in games as a backup.
 After the team lost three straight games in October, the competition was opened again prior to the game against Louisiana-Monroe, and Allen won the starting quarterback position.

 On September 14, 2014, he made his first appearance with the Aggies and threw for 122 yards, two touchdowns, and an interception.
-Allen helped lead the unranked Aggies past the #3 Auburn Tigers with for 277 yards and four touchdowns along with one interception in a 41–38 win, ending Auburn's chances of making the playoffs and putting A&M back in the Top 25.
+Allen helped lead the unranked Aggies past the #3 Auburn Tigers with for 277 yards and four touchdowns along with one interception in a 41–38 victory, ending Auburn's chances of making the playoffs and putting A&M back in the Top 25.

-Allen would finish the season with a 3–2 win–loss record, including a Liberty Bowl win.
+Allen finished the season with a 3–2 win–loss record, including a Liberty Bowl win.
 He earned the MVP award for the bowl game.
-He finished his freshman season with 118 completions off 192 attempts, 1,322 passing yards, 16 touchdowns, and seven interceptions.
+He finished his freshman season with 118 completions off 192 attempts for 1,322 passing yards, 16 touchdowns, and seven interceptions.